 Additional Funds for Indigenous Artists

-To qualify the artist/ensemble must identify as a Indigenous performing artist according to Western Arts Alliance’s definition of Indigenous: U.S. citizen or permanent resident who is a member or descendant of a Native American, Alaska Native and Native Hawaiian nation or community, including Native/First Peoples of Canada, and U.S. Territories of American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
+To qualify the artist/ensemble must identify as an Indigenous artist according to Western Arts Alliance’s definition of Indigenous: U.S. citizen or permanent resident who is a member or descendant of a Native American, Alaska Native and Native Hawaiian nation or community, including Native/First Peoples of Canada, and U.S. Territories of American Samoa, Guam, Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.
 This includes individuals without official tribal status who are members of Native communities, and tribal members or descendants not living in their homelands or home community.
 All Indigenous artists must be living in the United States or its Territories in order to be eligible.